I-GUIDE/data-catalog-archive/schema/core.md

 ```

 ### Creator

 [Schema:creator](https://schema.org/creator) is a property of the `CreativeWork` class.
-The purpose of this
+The purpose of `creator`
 property is to describe the author or authors of a catalog record.
 The
 recommended way to express authorship of a CreativeWork is shown below.
-Note,
+Note that
-this approach was adopted from ESIP Science on Schema Org.
+this approach was adopted from ESIP SOSO.

 A single author can be expressed as: